Pdimitar/Task-Manager-/README.md

 # Task-Manager-
-Simple App to magege you tasks
+Simple App to manage you tasks